Solutions, solutions, solutions

 Since 2011, when we flew the first prototype of Solar Impulse to Brussels for Green Week, much has changed.
 The international community has created a workable global climate agreement, renewable energy has become cheaper than fossil fuels, and we managed to fly around the world powered entirely by the sun.
 We are in a very different place than we were six years ago.

-Furthermore, when I speak at conferences or with partners, I feel a new enthusiasm, and it’s exciting.
-I hear less about problems that need to be overcome, and more about opportunities and solutions.
+Today, solutions to fight climate change have become profitable.
 This probably explains the success of the Paris climate agreement, which allows countries greater flexibility to decide what their contributions to climate change will be.
 Relevant technologies have also become more accessible to a critical mass of people, many of whom can now share their ideas and visions.
 We have reached a tipping point.